tinyclub/linux-lab/README.md

 If the above command not work normally, based on the information printed above, please configure the vnc client yourself.

+**Notes**: The directly connected ssh and vnc may not always work, please use the other three methods instead.

 ## 2.7 Update and rerun the lab

 Usually, only need to update Linux Lab itself, to get the new boards support or related fixups: